User8395/las/README.md

 The multi-distro app store

 ## Installing
-As this is a pre-alpha, this README will be short, and will only cover installation steps for Debian-based systems.
-Support for other systems will come soon.
+As this is a pre-alpha, this README will be short.

 Node.js is required to package LAS.